 What are Chaffles?

 I wrote a big chaffle post with lots of info that covered just about everything you’d want to know about the original chaffle recipe.
 Basically, you start with egg and cheese in a small bowl to make cheese waffles.
 Since then the original recipe has expanded beyond shredded cheese and eggs to include ingredients such as coconut flour (or almond flour) baking powder, sweetener of choice, and host of other ingredients.
+Make sure to check out this list of Ultimate Tips for Best Keto Chaffle Recipes.

 Do Chaffles Taste Like Eggs?